 Employee training shall be developed and provided on an annual basis for facility personnel responsible for operations that have the potential to contaminate stormwater runoff.
-The training shall be documented by the date, signature, and printed or typed name of each employee trained.
+The training shall be documented by the date, signature (or if performed electronically, an identifier such as an employee ID number), and printed or typed name of each employee trained.